royhansen99/arena-pool-cpp/README.md

 fast with zero-overhead.
 Memory is freed when the class-destructor is called.
 Nested arenas is also supported!

+__Pool allocator__
-`Pool` allocator is a contiguous object pool using a singly-linked intrusive
+A contiguous object pool using a singly-linked intrusive
 free list.
 Each PoolItem<T> contains a next pointer and the user object T.
 Allocation pops from the free list; deallocation pushes to the head.
 Multiple fixed-size buffers are managed in a growable array of metadata